 About me

-While attending Emory University, I made my first documentary about a restaurant owner who lived and died by his Appalachian holler: a retrospective about legacy and dreaming of a bigger world through the eyes of his adventurous daughter (Princess Georgina).
+While attending Emory University, I made my first award-winning documentary about a West Virginian restaurant owner who lived and died by his self-built café: a retrospective about legacy and imagining a bigger world through the eyes of his adventurous daughter (Princess Georgina).
+I developed a deeper passion for social impact stories in my junior and senior years, and I produced two more short docs on local Atlanta communities (Jack & Jill: Five Star Decade, Portrait of A Choir).

 Best wishes,